- The Trump Tax Cuts and Jobs Act (TCJA) allows for a 20% deduction of qualified income for qualified pass-through entity business owners.

 Of the TCJA’s small business measures, the one that arguably has the biggest impact for most entities is the introduction of a new major tax deduction.
 Available for qualified business owners at the head of pass-through organizations such as sole proprietorships, S corporations and partnerships, the tax break allows the deduction of 20% of qualified income.

 A.J.
-Gross, president at ALG Group, said this change to the tax code has brought about the most significant deduction for small business owners.
+Gross, president of ALG Tax Solutions, said this change to the tax code has brought about the most significant deduction for small business owners.

-“The 20 percent deduction is a game changer,” he said.
-"It is a huge win, in my mind, for small businesses.”
+“The 20% deduction is a game-changer,” he told Business News Daily.
+“It is a huge win, in my mind, for small businesses.”

-While that's great news for many small businesses, there are some major caveats.
-Since the bill’s passage, legislators have worked to better define which companies qualify for the deduction.
-After numerous iterations and additions to the code, there are some hard and fast limitations on who can claim the deduction.
+While this is great news for many small businesses, there are some major caveats.
+Since the bill’s passage, legislators have worked to better define which companies qualify for the new tax breaks and deductions.
+After numerous iterations and additions to the code, there are some hard and fast limitations on who can claim the new 20% tax deduction.
 [Interested in online tax software for your business?
 Check our top picks and reviews.]

 “The rules are complex,” he said.
 “Those earning too much in certain specified service trades or businesses will lose all of the deductions, while others, who are not in specified service trades or businesses, still may lose part of it if their business does not have sufficient payroll and/or assets.”

 According to the IRS, small business owners who file as single individuals can only take the deduction if their taxable income is less than $157,500.
 Those who are married and file jointly must have income less than $315,000.
 These limits are in place regardless of which industry the business operates under.